 Harvest data were classified by marsh type: Fresh Marsh; Intermediate Marsh; Brackish Marsh; Salt Marsh; Swamp; and Other.
 The category Other includes developed properties and agricultural areas.
-During the 2016-2017 season, 37% of nutria were harvested from Fresh Marsh, followed by Swamp (21%), Brackish (18%), Intermediate (16%), Salt (5%), and Other (3%; Figure 4).
-In prior seasons, we have reported harvests for a category called Open Water, which were leases having more acres of open water than land acres.
-We eliminated Open Water this season because that category was too vague and instead these harvests are included in the marsh type category that comprised the most land acres within the lease.
+During the 2017-2018 season, 34% of nutria were harvested from Fresh Marsh, followed by Swamp (22%), Intermediate (14%), Other (13%), Brackish (10%), and Salt (7%; Figure 4).
+During the first 15 seasons, we reported harvests for a category called Open Water, which were leases having more acres of open water than land acres.
+We eliminated Open Water during the 2016-2017 season because that category was too vague and instead these harvests are included in the marsh type category that comprised the most land acres within the lease area.